 As you study for the written test, by all means, take advantage of the sample quizzes available online.
-Study the old questions.
 But commit yourself to a thorough study of all the conceptual material, not just the questions you think may appear on your exam.